-Speaking of Science: Introducing Notice-and-Comment into the Legislative Process
+Speaking of Science: Introducing Notice and Comment into the Legislative Process

-Congress, however, often does not fully consider the costs that the legislation imposes on science, either for lack of information, or as a result of conscious disregard for the views of a politically insignificant group.
-The public is not able to hold Congress accountable, because it lacks an ability to participate in the process and lacks an objective basis against which to measure Congressional action.
-The problem is not Congressional malfeasance or ignorance, but rather the structure of the legislative process itself.
+Congress, however, often does not fully consider the costs that the legislation imposes on science, either for lack of information or as a result of conscious disregard for the views of a politically insignificant group.
+The public is not able to hold Congress accountable because it lacks an ability to participate in the process and lacks an objective basis against which to measure congressional action.
+The problem is not congressional malfeasance or ignorance but rather the structure of the legislative process itself.
 The general public is often taught and told that lawmaking is a process that begins in a committee where the proposal is carefully studied, debated, amended, and voted on.
 The reality, of course, is much different.
 First, bills often skip the committee process, and amendments are often added last minute without a chance for a meaningful debate.
-But even where the process is followed as described, it is often hard to describe the committee hearings as a true deliberative process.
-Instead, they are often described as a “Kabuki theater,” where the Chair and the Ranking Member designate the witnesses they wish to call to support the pre-formulated position.
+But even where the process is followed, it is often hard to portray the committee hearings as a true deliberative process.
+Instead, they are often described as a Kabuki theater, where the Chair and the Ranking Member designate the witnesses they wish to call to support the preformulated position.
 Interested parties cannot provide testimony unless asked to do so by the relevant committee.
-Thus, oftentimes the people with the deepest knowledge, but low political skills are cut out of the process.
+Thus, oftentimes the people with the deepest knowledge, but low political skills, are cut out of the process.
 The end result is that Congress votes on legislation without fully understanding the implication thereof.
-The voters are also injured in that it is hard to hold Congress accountable if one cannot point out that it ignored the views of the scientific communities.
+The voters also are injured in that it is hard to hold Congress accountable if one cannot point out that it ignored the views of the scientific communities.